How To Stop Resource Guarding – By Dan Evans

 Over the past few years, I’ve lost count of the number of emails I get about dealing with resource guarding in dogs.
 So today, I want to touch base on one of the more common questions I had recently, which is… “How exactly do I stop my dog resource guarding?”

-Now, nobody wants to deal with an overly aggressive dog.
+Now, nobody wants to deal with a dog that constantly guards.

 But unfortunately, it happens so often that it can feel like a constant battle to make sure your dog isn’t constantly on the offensive.

 I speak from personal experience when I say that nobody deserves to go through this frustration.
-So it’s essential to try and steer your dog away from this behavior before the unthinkable happens.
+So it’s essential to try to steer your dog away from this behavior before the unthinkable happens.

 But here’s the problem…